linqingfan/QCSetup/README.md

 # Downloading IBKR Data & Converting to LEAN Format

 This section details how to download 1-minute historical data from Interactive Brokers (IBKR) and convert it into the Lean-compatible format for local backtesting.
+It covers both trade and quote data.

 ## Prerequisites
 - **Python 3.11** installed.